 List All Available Services And Respective Status

 The following commands can be used to check the status of every service running on your Linux server or desktop.
 This will work for both Debian or Ubuntu based distros as-well as Red Hat, CentOS, and Fedora based distros.

 sudo service --status-all # This will list all services sudo service --status-all | grep <service name> # This will look for a specific service

 Check Status Of Specific Service

 If you need more information on the status of a specific service, you can use the following command.
 Again this will work for both Debian or Ubuntu based distributions as-well as Red Hat, CentOS, and Fedora based distributions.
-The information that you recieve will vary from service to service, however you will usually get PID/s (process IDs) and at-least some other useful information related to that specific service.
+The information that you receive will vary from service to service, however, you will usually get PID/s (process IDs) and at-least some other useful information related to that specific service.
 I have included an example below as-well so you can see what kind of information the service status command can provide.

-sudo service <service name> status OR # The below command will work on Ubuntu/Debian but not on Red Hat 7/CentOS 7 sudo /etc/init.d/<service name> status
+sudo systemctl status <service name> OR # The below command will work on older distributions sudo /etc/init.d/<service name> status

 ~# systemctl status apache2 ● apache2.service - LSB: Apache2 web server Loaded: loaded (/etc/init.d/apache2; bad; vendor preset: enabled) Drop-In: /lib/systemd/system/apache2.service.d └─apache2-systemd.conf Active: active (running) since Fri 2017-09-08 04:35:27 UTC; 1 day 18h ago Docs: man:systemd-sysv-generator(8) Process: 1585 ExecStart=/etc/init.d/apache2 start (code=exited, status=0/SUCCE Tasks: 11 Memory: 183.5M CPU: 8min 36.160s CGroup: /system.slice/apache2.service ├─ 1724 /usr/sbin/apache2 -k start ├─15654 /usr/sbin/apache2 -k start ├─15734 /usr/sbin/apache2 -k start ├─15746 /usr/sbin/apache2 -k start ├─15771 /usr/sbin/apache2 -k start ├─15841 /usr/sbin/apache2 -k start ├─15882 /usr/sbin/apache2 -k start ├─15883 /usr/sbin/apache2 -k start ├─15918 /usr/sbin/apache2 -k start ├─16330 /usr/sbin/apache2 -k start └─16904 /usr/sbin/apache2 -k start